omeraktay/imtryinggit/readme.txt

 -> git log                                                      It will show us the history of commits for our repository.
 -> git command -help  or   git help --all                       You can use this command if you are having trouble remembering commands.
 -> git branch new-branch-name                                   We created a new branch.
--> git checkout branch-name                                     Checkout is the command used to check out a branch.move us from current one to specified one.
+-> git checkout branch-name                                     Checkout is the command used to check out a branch.
+Move us from current one to specified one.
 ** Using the -b option on checkout will create a new branch, and move to it, if it does not exist.
 -> git branch -d branch-name                                    Deletes the branch.
 -> git remote add origin URL                                    Specifies that you are adding a remote repository, with the specified URL, as an origin to your local Git repo.